railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 .. tip:: Delivery Charges

-   To manage delivery charges, install the module :mod:`delivery` using the :guilabel:`Reconfigure` wizard and selecting :guilabel:`Delivery Costs` in :guilabel:`Sales Application Configuration` section.
+   To manage delivery charges, install the module :mod:`delivery` from :guilabel:`Settings` menu.
 This will automatically add delivery charges to the creation of the draft invoice as a function of the products delivered or ordered.

 .. index::
    single: tender